Celeborn2BeAlive/cryptobigbro/README.md

 # CSV Files

-List columns

-# Done

-- Fetch OHLCV candles from bitmex and store them in csv files.
+The fetch-ohlcv command update a file 'EXCHANGE-INSTRUMENT.csv' in the folder specified on the command line.
+If the file or the folder do not exist, they are created.

+The columns of the CSV file are open_timestamp_utc, close_timestamp_utc, open, high, low, close and volume.

+Timestamps are in seconds and in UTC timezone.

 # Todo

-- Handle timeframes in command line
-- Implement more exchanges (at least binance and coinbasepro)
+- Implement more exchanges (at coinbasepro)
-- Provide the possibility to list instruments and timeframes from a given exchange
-- Provide the possibility to list exchanges
 - Better README.md
+- Store information about each product in a json file